 I conduct my own essential gear test every time I travel.
 No, it’s not the most frugal thing to do – but I buy one cool, amazing new invention for every trip.
-Just to try it and see if it solves ‘my problem’ as advertised.
+To try it out and see if it solves ‘my problem’ – as advertised.
 I’ve been doing this for a couple of years now.

-Spoiler alert: not many live up to the hype.
-To be fair, most items I’ve purchased work just fine.
+Spoiler alert: some don’t live up to the hype and most work just okay.
 But I ‘m not dragging an overly heavy bag around an airport, airplane or destination.
-If I’m not going to use something, or even NEED it, I’m not putting it in my travel tote.
+If I’m not going to use something, or even NEED it, it’s not going in my travel tote.

 That’s prime real estate.
 And it’s reserved for the absolute best things I’ve tested and now use before or during my flight, or while I’m at my destination.
 Here’s how I pick what goes into my bag.

 I work backward to select the lucky items riding inside the plane with me.
 I pack what I’ll need when I arrive.
 If my checked bag is still ‘en route’ when I arrive – there are some personal things that need to travel with me.
 This includes

 - Clean undies

 - Basic toiletries (face wash, moisturizer, toothbrush+paste, mascara, blush, lipgloss, brush)

 - Appropriate power converter